-I believe that most of us are familiar with the concept of “Test Pyramid”, a simple heuristic originally described by Mike Cohn, that is that a project should aim to have a larger number of unit tests than end-to-end tests.
-But after working on a project suffering from an inverted pyramid, I think it’s worth mentioning some of the downsides that relying solely on end-to-end tests might have.
+I believe that most of us are familiar with the concept of "Test Pyramid", a simple heuristic originally described by Mike Cohn, which states a project should aim rather to have a larger number of unit tests instead of end-to-end tests.
+In fact I’ve been working on a project suffering from an inverted pyramid, and I think it’s worth mentioning some of the downsides that relying solely on end-to-end tests might have.

 Don't slow me down